Commanding Officers

 Major Gilbank

 Major Gilbank was the first Commanding Officer to rise from the ranks of the cadets of 151 Squadron.
 His long service established many of the ideals and traditions currently employed at 151 Squadron.
 He went on to become the Central Area Colonel.
-After retiring, Lt.
-Col. Gilbank became a civilian instructor with the Squadron where he is still very active.
+After retiring, Lt Col Gilbank worked as a Civilian Instructor with the Squadron for many years.

 Flight Lieutenant McIlveen